INDIAN HILLS PENINSULA CIVIC CLUB

 The July 4th Independence Day Parade has been an annual event in our community for many years.
 This celebration brings our community together in a patriotic way; residents and their guests look forward to this lively event.

 The celebration is a parade followed by hot dogs, Frito pies, drinks, and watermelon.
 The date of the parade depends on where the actual 4th of July falls on the calendar.
-For instance, this year the celebration will be held on Saturday, July 6th (as the actual 4th falls on a Thursday).
+For instance, this year the celebration will be held on Saturday, July 4th.

 4th of July Parade Entries: What are the judges looking for in an entry?